 - Barcelona success yields model for Boston Innovation District - Recently, 11 business, civic, and academic leaders from Greater Boston traveled to Barcelona and Madrid as part of the World Class Cities Partnerships' Inaugural Policy Exchange Mission.
 The delegates explored Barcelona's unique strengths, which have developed and fostered innovation in that city, with a focus on talent attraction and retention.
 What they found was a well-branded innovation district with government support for entrepreneurs.
 How might the Boston area leverage current growth in Kendall Square, Longwood, and South Boston to boost our region’s innovation economy?
 Riemer & Braunstein's Robert Buckley and Michael Lake of Northeastern University, both delegates to Barcelona, explore this question.

 Banker & Tradesman, February 12, 2012

-- Joan Parsons featured in Banker & Tradesman - Joan Parsons was recently interviewed by Banker & Tradesman's Jim Cronin.
-In this article, Joan talks about her practice and her involvement with New England Women in Real Estate, including the mentoring program.
+- Joan Parsons featured in Banker & Tradesman - In an interview by Banker & Tradesman's Jim Cronin, Parsons talks about her practice and her involvement with New England Women in Real Estate, now known as CREW Boston, including the mentoring program.

 Banker & Tradesman, January 23, 2012